sandipsahoo2k2/my/articles/practice_behavioral_interview_questions.md

 <!-- Theme:Classic | ImgAlign:Left | Widget:NAVI -->
-# Let's Speak to Lead !
+# Let's Speak and Lead !
-Practice with Navi to become a better speaker, make an impact and leap the level in your interview.
+Practice with [Navi](https://publichome.page/voicesmith) to become a better speaker, make an impact and leap the level in your interview.
-NAVI ([Next Artificial Voice Intelligence](https://publichome.page/voicesmith)) is a product that can listen to your voice, help you with instant feedback.
+NAVI - [Next Artificial Voice Intelligence](https://publichome.page/voicesmith) is a product that can listen to your voice, help you with instant feedback.

 ---